By News Team

 With Tiger Woods very much establishing himself as an all-time great in the making, few had expected Bob May to take the world number one to the wire at Valhalla.

 The two went toe-to-toe in the final round, with May forcing the pace and demanding Tiger match it.
-Both shot 31 on the back-nine on Sunday and tied the record for lowest score to par at the PGA Championship, with Woods forced to make some vintage Tiger putts to stay in it.
+Both shot 31 on the back-nine on Sunday and tied the record for lowest score to par at the PGA Championship, with Woods forced to make some of the best PGA putters to stay in it.

-With the two unable to be separated after 72 holes, Woods prevailed after three play-off holes, to seal his third Major title of the season.
+With the two unable to be separated after 72 holes, Woods prevailed after three play-off holes, to top the leaderboard and seal his third Major title of the season.

-After Woods won the 2001 Masters title, he held all four Major crowns at the same time – an accolade nicknamed the ‘Tiger Slam’.
+After Woods won the 2001 Masters title, he held all four Major titles at the same time – an accolade nicknamed the ‘Tiger Slam’.

 Rory Mac goes back-to-back – 2014